ManiVaultStudio/DevBundle/README.md

 6) Add cmake cache variables to the top level CMakeLists.txt

-To set option that are shared by multiple tagets in a configuration, define those settings variables globally.
+To set options that are shared by multiple targets in a configuration, define those settings variables globally.
 Multiple variable definitions can be added and both boolean as well as path values are supported:

 ```
 python makeproject.py use smalltest --define_cmake_var MV_UNITY_BUILD ON --define_cmake_var MV_USE_AVX ON